-The Stevenson House of the California State Monterey History Park reopened for visiting on April 1, 2017.
-For the present it will be open Saturdays and Sundays from 10 a.m. to 4 p.m
+The Stevenson House of the California State Monterey History Park is open Saturdays and Sundays from 10 a.m. to 4 p.m through October 2017.

 The Stevenson House is a two-story adobe built during the Mexican Era of Monterey.
 Rooms in the House hold a large number of Stevenson artifacts, including portraits, Stevenson family furniture, and personal items.
 Lovely gardens occupy the House grounds.
 The gardens are open year round 9 a.m. to 4 p.m.
 The House is located at 530 Houston Street, Monterey, California.

 In nearly two centuries of existence the Stevenson House has sheltered families, government officials, artists, writers, and fishermen.
 In one period as a rooming house, then called the French Hotel, Robert Louis Stevenson stayed for a few months.
 He had come to court his future wife, Fanny Osbourne.
 Stevenson was poor, in frail health and unknown; in his days in Monterey he was cared for by friends he had made there.
 And there Stevenson wrote the essay “The Old Pacific Capital,” a wonderfully evocative essay describing Monterey and the Peninsula of that time.